The European market potential for software development services

 Germany is Europe’s largest economy

-Germany is also home to some of Europe’s largest software companies, like SAP and Software AG.
+The country is also home to some of Europe’s largest software companies, like SAP and Software AG.
 There are around 900,000 professional software developers in Germany.
-In 2019, the German software industry was projected to grow from €18 billion in 2018 to €20 billion in 2021.
-This translates to an average annual growth rate of 2.9%.
-The potential effects of the COVID-19 crisis were not yet included in this prediction, but in general, the pandemic is expected to boost the need for IT solutions.
+In 2019, the German software industry was projected to grow from €18 billion in 2018 to €20 billion in 2021, at an average annual rate of 2.9%.
+The potential effects of the pandemic were not yet included in this, but they are generally expected to boost the need for ITO.

-Tech-related start-ups can be a viable target for software development offshoring, as they often cannot afford to employ a large development team, have limited software development budgets and need solutions fast.
-Germany has the second-largest number of tech-related start-ups in Europe, after the United Kingdom.
+Germany has the second-largest number of tech-related start-ups in Europe, which can be a viable target market for software development offshoring.
+They often cannot afford to employ a large development team, have limited budgets and need solutions fast.

 Although its size makes Germany an interesting market, companies are less open to offshore outsourcing than in countries like the United Kingdom and the Netherlands.
 However, as German businesses continue to face skills shortages and become more experienced in offshoring, their attitude towards it is improving.
-In addition, the COVID-19 crisis may create more opportunities for you on the German market, as it has softened Germany’s generally stiff corporate culture and shown companies what is possible with remote working and outsourcing.
+In addition, the pandemic may create more opportunities for you, as it has softened Germany’s generally stiff corporate culture and shown companies what is possible with remote working and outsourcing.

-There could be some language barriers when providing outsourcing services to Germany, as companies generally prefer to work and collaborate in German.
+There could be some language barriers, as companies generally prefer to work and collaborate in German.
 Generally, you need an intermediary in Germany to communicate with current and potential clients for you.
+If you can do business in German, you could also target German-speaking companies in Austria and Switzerland.

 The United Kingdom remains attractive despite Brexit

 The United Kingdom is the second-largest economy in Europe.
-Among its main sectors are finance and banking, which are included in the services sector, the biggest contributor to the British Gross Domestic Product (GDP).
+Among its main industries are finance and banking, which are included in the services sector, the biggest contributor to British GDP.
 Software is a very important element in this sector.

-However, in 2019, the British software industry was projected to grow from €23 billion in 2018 to €26 billion in 2021.
-This represents an average growth of 3.7% per year.
+In 2019, the British software industry was projected to grow from €23 billion in 2018 to €26 billion in 2021, at an average rate of 3.7% per year.
 Around 850,000 professional software developers work in the United Kingdom.
 The most famous British software companies include Sage, Misys and Micro Focus.
 In addition, the United Kingdom is home to the largest number of tech-related start-ups in Europe.

 Northern and Western Europe – smaller countries